 Cook the pasta until its fully done (not al dente), probably 10-12 minutes.

-While it's cooking, prepare the sauce.
+While the pasta cooks, prepare the sauce.

 Finely grate the Cheeses and add most of it to the pan; reserve some for the garnish.